Rod C. Taylor, Ph.D.

 M.A., Missouri State University

 B.S.
-Ed, Missouri State University
+Ed (English Education), Missouri State University

 As an undergraduate, Rod Taylor studied educational theory and psychology, earning his first degree in English education and spending three years teaching English and Psychology in the public school system.
 As a graduate student, he studied literature, rhetoric, and philosophy, earning his doctorate in literature and a Ph.D. minor in philosophy.
 His background in secondary education has continued to shape his research as a modernist literary critic and also influences his interest is rhetoric and composition.

 Before coming to TSU, Rod taught on modernism, postmodernism, education philosophy, and music revolutions in the Program in Writing and Rhetoric at Stanford University (2008-2013), where he also served as a Resident Fellow.
 Resident Fellows are faculty who live in apartments near or adjacent to student houses and serve as educational and intellectual leaders, offering the residents educational programing that highlights their teaching and research interests.

 Before Stanford, he taught at Indiana University, where he served as Associate Director for J101, a segment of the GROUPS program—a federally funded initiative to help minorities and first-generation college students succeed at four-year institutions.